Arevalo, Iloilo City: History

 A Spanish settlement was established in 1566 when Spanish conquerors settled in the area between Villa de Arevalo and the neighboring town of Oton.
 Villa de Arevalo was formally founded as La Villa Rica de Arévalo by Gobernador Gonzalo Ronquillo de Peñalosa in 1581.
 The name Arévalo was derived from his hometown in Spain, making it one of the first places in the Philippines to be named in Spanish.

 The initial population of Villa de Arevalo comprised 80 European colonists of pure Spanish descent who set up new families, It became the capital of the province's settlement in 1582.
 In 1586, it welcomed an additional 20 Spanish Households and the garrison was reinforced by 30 Spanish and/or Mexican soldiers.
 However, the town faced numerous challenges throughout its history.
 It was invaded by the British in 1588, followed by raids by Moro pirates in 1600, and further attacks by the Dutch in 1609, 1614, and 1616.
-These constant threats led to the relocation of the capital near the mouth of the Iloilo River, which is the present-day location of Iloilo City Proper.
+These constant threats led to the relocation of the capital near the mouth of the Iloilo River, in La Punta, present-day location of Iloilo City Proper, in 1700.
 The Spanish and Mexican families in Arevalo were further reinforced by a consecutive number of 66, 50, 169, and then another 169 Mexican soldiers and colonists from Latin America during the years 1603, 1636, 1670, and 1672 who also married locals and made new families and spread out across the province of Iloilo.
 Later in the 1700s, Arevalo and Iloilo was home to 166 Spanish Filipino families and 29,723 native families the Mexican Filipinos who were larger in number than the Spanish Filipinos, where often uncounted though; as both Filipinos and Mexicans were considered native "Indios" and equivalent in the census, despite the Mexicans also possessing partial Spanish ancestry.

-On July 16, 1937, Villa de Arevalo, along with the towns of Mandurriao, La Paz, and Molo, was incorporated as a district of Iloilo City.
-This integration solidified its position as an integral part of the expanding urban center.
+On July 16, 1937, Villa de Arevalo, along with the towns of Mandurriao, La Paz, and Molo, was legally annexed into Iloilo City, which was formally inaugurated on August 25, 1937.